 Molina will decide on notification to affected Consumers or government entities, except where Provider is solely responsible and required to notify such Consumers or government entities by Law.
-Upon Molina's prior written request, Provider agrees to assume responsibility for informing all such Consumers in accordance with applicable law. - 5.
+Upon Molina's prior written request, Provider agrees to assume responsibility for informing all such Consumers in accordance with applicable Law. - 5.
 In the event of a Cybersecurity Event, Provider shall notify Molina's Chief Information Security Officer of such Cybersecurity Event by telephone and email (as provided below) as promptly as possible, but in no event later than 24 hours from a determination that a Cybersecurity Event has occurred.
-A follow-up notification shall be provided by mail, at the address indicated below.
 In addition to the foregoing, Provider shall notify Molina's Chief Information Security Officer (by telephone and email) within 24 hours following payment of a ransom that involves or may involve Molina Nonpublic Information.